 How well we do in our life fluctuates day-by-day and even hour-by-hour.
 We feel it in our sense of wellbeing and our ability to be productive and effective.
 In general, our overall functioning is a result of the balance between those things, people and activity that brigs us satisfactions and those same things that makes us frustrated.

 Think of satisfactions as all those things, both inner and outer, that nourish our sense of self.
-Frustrations are all the blockages that obstruct our sense of movement, progress and expansion.
+In contrast, frustrations are all those blockages that obstruct our sense of movement, progress and expansion in our daily life.

 FUNCTIONING = SATISFACTIONS FRUSTRATIONS

-When our satisfactions are high, we experience a sense of buoyancy, effectiveness and optimism.
+When our level of satisfaction is high, we experience a sense of buoyancy, effectiveness and optimism.
 When our satisfactions are low, we feel depleted, detached and unmotivated.

-When our frustrations are high, we experience a sense of hopelessness, anxiety, anger and pessimism.
-When our frustrations are too low, we feel bored, unchallenged and uncreative.
+When our level of frustration is high, we experience a sense of hopelessness, anxiety, anger and pessimism.
+On the other hand, if our level of frustration gets too low, we feel bored, unchallenged and blah.

-A good life balance has enough satisfaction to create a positive mind-frame and enough frustration to create a sense of challenge and accomplishment.
+A health life balance has enough satisfaction to create a positive mind-frame and enough frustration to create a sense of challenge and accomplishment.